Jeremiah Chapter 10

 This just speaks of the utter uselessness of these idols they have made.
-They not only cannot help those who worship them, but they are a burden to the people as well.
+They can neither help those who worship them, but are a burden to the people as well.
 They must be carried around by the worshipper.
 They have no power to even help themselves.
 Why would a person fear them?
 They have no power to do good or evil.

-Verses 6-16: This extended comparison of the one true God with the gods of the nations, highlights the importance of idols.
-The One whose name is “the Lord of hosts” will judge the faithlessness of “the work of errors” and their creators.
+Verses 6-16: This extended comparison of the one true God with the gods of the nations, highlights the vanity of worshipping idols.
+The One whose name is “the LORD of hosts” will judge the faithlessness of “the work of errors” and their creators.

 Jeremiah 10:6 “Forasmuch as [there is] none like unto thee, O LORD; thou [art] great, and thy name [is] great in might.”

-None like him, for the perfections of his nature, for the works of his hands.
-And for the instances of his kindness and beneficence, both in a way of grace and providence.
-There is none like him for doing good, or doing evil.
+None like Him, for the perfections of His nature, for the works of His hands; and for the instances of His kindness and beneficence, both in a way of grace and providence.
+There is none like Him for doing good, or meting out justice.
 That is, for bestowing favors, or inflicting punishments.
-There is none like him for goodness or greatness, as follows.
+There is none like Him for goodness or greatness, as follows: